GoogleChromeLabs/psi/README.md

 Unless Specified defaults to use the free tier on PageSpeed Insights.
 Good for getting a feel for how well this tool works for you.

+#### format

+Type: `string`
+Default: `cli`

+The format of the report generated from the PageSpeed Insights API.
+Supported formats: cli, json and tap.

 ## CLI support